The 9 Best Places to Eat Vegan in Manhattan

 6. P.S.
 Kitchen

 P.S.
 Kitchen is your ultimate dining spot post-Broadway show!
-I love to support their business every time I'm in the area because this is a non-profit restaurant, donating 100% of profits to sustainable charitable work locally and overseas.
+I love to support their business every time I'm in the area because this is a non-profit restaurant, donating 100 percent of profits to sustainable charitable work locally and overseas.
 Plus, the setting and lighting are perfect for that cute Instagram story/post.

 Must Haves: The Smokey BBQ Burger is incredible, the cheese melts in your mouth and the pretzel bun is delicious, with a side of fries that are light and crispy.